zavierferodova/Bookshelf-Api/README.md

 The CRUD Bookshelf Api built using Hapi Framework Node JS.

-**Testing**
-Import environtment and collection file on testing directory to Postman then run it.
+**Testing :** Import environtment and collection file on testing directory to Postman then run it.